MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

 ---
 author: guenp
-description: Learn how to to submit provider  quantum circuits to Azure Quantum. ms.author: guenp ms.date: 09/22/2021 ms.service: azure-quantum ms.subservice: qdk ms.topic: quickstart
+description: Learn how to to submit provider-formatted quantum circuits with OpenQASM and IonQ JSON to the Azure Quantum service. ms.author: guenp ms.date: 09/22/2021 ms.service: azure-quantum ms.subservice: qdk ms.topic: quickstart
 no-loc: ['Python', '$$v']
-title: Submit provider formatted quantum circuits to IonQ and Honeywell
+title: Submit provider-formatted quantum circuits to Azure Quantum
 zone_pivot_groups: quantum-computing-platforms
 uid: microsoft.quantum.quickstarts.computing.provider
 ---

-# Quickstart: Submit a circuit with a provider-specific format to IonQ and Honeywell
+# Quickstart: Submit a circuit with a provider-specific format to Azure Quantum

 Learn how to use the `azure-quantum` Python package to submit provider-specific formatted quantum circuits, (for example, [OpenQASM 2.0](https://github.com/Qiskit/openqasm/tree/OpenQASM2.x) or [IonQ JSON](https://docs.ionq.com/#tag/quantum_programs)), to an IonQ or Honeywell quantum computing target via the Azure Quantum service.
 For more information, see [Quantum circuits](xref:microsoft.quantum.concepts.circuits).